yehoshuadimarsky/infrastructure-templates/templates/azure-windows-vm-for-devs/README.md

 # Windows VM for software development

+## Prerequisites
+* AzureRM PowerShell modules installed

+## Instructions
+In a PowerShell terminal run the `deploy.ps1` file.
+Follow the login prompts.

 ## Notes
 You will need to create 2 local settings files and save them in this directory.